Skip to Main Content

-What to do After Car Damage From a Natural Disaster
+What To Do After Car Damage From a Natural Disaster

 Centuries ago, the four elements—air, water, earth, and fire—were the basis for explaining how everything in nature worked.
 Although science and technology have evolved eminently since then, these elements—moved by natural forces—continue to affect the planet, oftentimes disrupting human life in abrupt and destructive ways.